kleinron/lite-fifo/README.md

 # lite-fifo

 ## Lightweight and efficient Queue implementations
-This package aims to provide zero-dependencies implementations of a queue, focusing on:
+This package aims to provide zero-dependency implementations of a queue, focusing on:
 * memory footprint (RAM)
-* efficiency (ops/sec)
+* throughput (ops/sec)

 The production code is dependency free.
 The only dependencies are for testing.